Clarity logoClarity logoClarity

 Passive investing through index funds has beaten most active managers over the long term.
 Here's the data, when active management can work, and how to decide.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 The active vs passive investing debate is one of the most important in all of personal finance, and the data has been remarkably consistent for decades: most actively managed funds underperform their benchmark indexes after fees.
 Yet active management isn't dead, and there are situations where it can make sense.
-Understanding both approaches; and the mountains of evidence behind them; helps you build a portfolio that actually serves your goals.
+Understanding both approaches, and the mountains of evidence behind them, helps you build a portfolio that actually serves your goals.

 Passive investing through low-cost index funds has outperformed most actively managed funds over virtually every long-term time period.
 The SPIVA Scorecard consistently shows that over 85-90% of actively managed large-cap funds underperform the S&P 500 over 10-15 year periods, primarily due to higher fees and trading costs.
 For most investors, a low-cost index fund portfolio is the most reliable path to long-term wealth.